natix-io/dev-challenge/weather-service/readme.md

 🧪 Acceptance Criteria
 - You may use any programming language.
 Even pseudocode or a clearly structured functional design (e.g. flowchart-style logic) is acceptable — what matters is the clarity and quality of your technical design and solution.
-- You may mock any libraries or databases.
-The focus is not third-party integeration.
+- You may mock any libraries or databases you need.
+The focus is not on third-party integerations.
 - Write down any assumptions — either as comments in the code or as side notes in a document.
-- Clearly describe the input and output of each major function in your solution.
+- Clearly describe the input and output of each major function/step in your solution.
 This helps us understand your reasoning behind your technical design.
 - Expand the response object: the example provided is minimal.
 Based on your experience, design a response that communicates effectively with the frontend/UI.